BEagle1984/silverback/_pages/about.md

 Silverback is a simple framework to build reactive, event-driven, microservices.

 It includes an in-memory message bus that can be easily connected to a message broker to integrate with other microservices.
-At the moment only [Apache Kafka](https://kafka.apache.org/) is supported but other message brokers could be added without much effort.
+At the moment only [Apache Kafka](https://kafka.apache.org/)  and [RabbitMQ](https://www.rabbitmq.com/) are supported but other message brokers could be added without much effort.

 Its main features are:
 * Simple yet powerful message bus
 * Abstracted and configurative integration with a message broker
-* Apache Kafka integration
+* Apache Kafka and RabbitMQ integration
 * DDD, Domain Events and Transactional Messaging
 * Built-in error handling policies for consumers